Yeah, I'm going to go ahead and grab grab grab some by 21.

 And because I had insurance.

-I need to need to start again.
+I need to start again.

-Are you I didn't know what you're talking about?
+Are you I didn't know what you're talking about.

-You're calling to suggest that the repeal of Obamacare is a matter of life and death.
+You're calling to suggest that the repeal of Obamacare is a matter of life and death?

 Yes, because I'm thinking if people don't have insurance, they won't get preventative medicine.